Automattic/wp-calypso/client/lib/accept/README.md

 ## Arguments

 * `message` - A string that gets displayed to the user in the cofirm dialog.
 * `callback` - A callback that gets called after confirms or cancels the dialog.
-* `confirmButtonText` - Optional confirm button text, defaults to 'OK'.
+* `confirmButtonText` - Optional confirm button text (defaults to 'OK') OR Button element.
-* `cancelButtonText` - Optional cancel button text, defaults to 'Cancel'.
+* `cancelButtonText` - Optional cancel button text (defaults to 'Cancel') OR Button element.

 ## Usage